THE 1975 CORVETTE

 We hope these posts have been helping you to either expand your Corvette knowledge, or determine what year is best for you to add to or begin your Corvette collection.
 No matter your goal in visiting us here at Hobby Car Corvettes, we are always here to offer guidance or talk shop.
 We love connecting with Corvette enthusiasts all over the world.
 If you are looking to buy, please feel free to check out the 1975 Corvettes we currently have for sale, listed below.
 We will see you again next week, for the rundown of the 1976 Corvette!

 We currently have the following 1975 corvettes for sale:

 Just Arrived This is a really sharp 75 corvette with great looks and power.
-It’s a lot of fun to cruise around in with great sound from Just Arrived 383 engine, automatic transmission, saddle interior, power steering, power brakes, power windows, tilt and telescopic wheel, X-A/C, AM/FM/Cassette radio, rally wheels, HEI ignition, dual exhaust, Just Arrived Numbers matching, 4 speed manual transmission, 11,900 miles on dash (title is exempt for mileage), A/C, rally wheels, black interior, crank windows, tilt and telescopic
+It’s a lot of fun to cruise around in with great sound from Just Arrived 383 stroker engine, automatic transmission, 72,035 original miles, saddle leather interior, power steering, X-A/C, AM/FM/CD radio, chrome rally wheels, and much more.
+Owned by the

 This is a really sharp 75 corvette with great looks and power.
 It’s a lot of fun to cruise around in with great sound from